 In the event of unexpected downtime or data breaches, a thorough assessment will help pinpoint any gaps in the company’s disaster recovery plan.

 That helps you get back to operational status as quickly as possible if it happens again.

 In today’s digital landscape, protecting your business against security vulnerabilities is necessary for survival.

-Without secure networks and strict administrative protocols, a business exposes themselves to external and internal threats to their data.
+Without secure networks and strict administrative protocols, businesses expose themselves to external and internal threats to their data.
 Keeping these threats at bay requires a proactive approach to cybersecurity planning and execution.

 Risk assessments help businesses remain agile when combating current and future threats to data security.
-The earlier a business can recognize flaws in their system, the sooner they can devote the time, money, and resources to resolve their issues.
+The earlier they recognize flaws in their system, the sooner they can devote the time, money, and resources to resolve their issues.

-Many companies today use third party certifications like ISO 27001 to show they have examined their risk posture and put controls in place to protect their data.
-But, you don’t have to start out on that big of a scale.
+Today, many companies use third-party certifications like ISO 27001 to show they have examined their risk posture and put controls in place to protect their data.
+But, you don’t have to start on that big of a scale.
 All of our Managed Services clients receive free access to risk self-assessment software.
 Additionally, we offer customizable templates for all our clients on things like Bring Your Own Device or Internet Use policies.
 These templates range from robust templates following specific NIST Risk Management Framework, to simple employee policies to get you started.
-Risk assessments are for every business and we can help you find the right way to start managing your risk.
+Risk assessments are for every business, and we can help you find the right way to start managing your risk.